piroor/treestyletab/README.md

 ### [Fully-reviewed on Mozilla Add-ons](https://github.com/piroor/treestyletab/issues/793)

+"Renewed" TST will be published for all people, because it is built only on clean, Mozilla-recommended technologies.

-I think TST never been published as a "full-reviewed" addon on AMO, because there is one unavoidable issue: TST doesn't match to the policy of AMO.
+"Legacy" TST never been published as a "full-reviewed" addon on AMO, because there is one unavoidable issue: TST doesn't match to the policy of AMO.

 In 2010, AMO editors decided to reject Tree Style Tab and some my other addons as "bad" addons, because they were against AMO policies - mainly, they used many `eval()` to inject custom codes into functions defined by Firefox itself.
 Because there are less APIs for addons like TST, I still have to use `eval()` to do it.